MrSach/computing-php-project-2009-2010/README.md

 After speaking with the staff regarding project ideas, we agreed for me to build a program to target the school's mentoring system.

-Alongside the source code there is also plenty of other documentation regrding the project.
+Alongside the source code there is also plenty of other documentation regarding the project.

+A few files that were not critical to this project were excluded for data protection reasons (a letter from staff and a written transcript for a meeting).